HyrumDickinson/unix_scripts/README.md

 `tictactoe.zsh`, `connectfour.zsh`, and `solarpanels.zsh` get everything ready for work on their projects. `unix.zsh` and `powershell.zsh` synchronize my local unix_scripts or powershell_scripts repo, respectively, and opens the selection for editing in VS Code.

-Each of my projects has a `return.zsh` file that exits the project, saves everything to the cloud, and navigates back to the base `unix_scripts` folder where the other scripts lie.

 At the end of each coding session, I recommend running `finish.zsh`.
 This script pulls and pushes my repos to make sure everything is up to date with no sync errors.
 I run it at the end of every coding session to make sure my edits are safely stored to the cloud before I shut my computer for the night.

 If you want to run a more thorough update, run `update_everything.zsh` which updates all the software and code used in the system (except VS code, which doesn't have a command-line update option), so you can be confident you're using the new stable builds of all your programming tools.